-Parent Notification of Fund Balance: Notices will no longer be sent home to notify parents of low funds.
-Please sign up for My Payments Plus to receive notification of low funds.
+Parent Notification of Fund Balance: Please sign up for My Payments Plus to receive notification of low funds.
 If parents have any questions about their child's account or need help signing up for My Payments Plus, they are encouraged to contact the Cafeteria Manager.
+Notices of negative balances are emailed each week to the primary email on the account.